jcorioland/jcorioland.github.io/_posts/2019-09-09-terraform-microsoft-azure-remote-state-management.markdown

 ## Conclusion

-In this blob post I explained why remote state important is really important with Terraform and how you can set it up with Azure Storage.
+In this blob post I explained why remote state management is really important with Terraform and how you can set it up with Azure Storage.
 In the next blog post of this series, I will discuss about how you can organize and factorize the different parts of your infrastructure using Terraform modules.

 Stay tuned!